udaan-iitt/editions/2024_Summer/philosophical-diving-with-professor-daniel-raveh.md

 “He was interviewed in JLF as he was a famous philosopher, poet, ecologist, painter, and fully cultivated person.
 He was a shy person, and the first question that was asked was,’ How can you find interest in Sanskrit, which is such a colonizing language of the higher castes?’
 He was shocked and took a few minutes to recover.
 Finally, he said, ‘Languages are not colonizing or colonized.
 People are colonizing and colonized.
 Sanskrit is such a beautiful language.
 Luckily, I had time to devote to such a beautiful language.’”

-He asked us if we knew Sanskrit, for which we shook our head sideways.
+He asked us if we knew Sanskrit, for which we shook our heads sideways.
 He ended the answer by saying, “There are so many things we can learn from Sanskrit.
 In Sanskrit, words are interconnected, so reading or listening involves breaking a sequence into words.
 Sometimes, you can break a sequence in different ways, allowing the language to carry more than one meaning simultaneously.
 Which is the right meaning?
 The beauty is that we don't have to determine; we can hold onto several options at the same time.
 Adopting this insight into our lives could make the world a far better place.”

 A special thank you goes to Sneha MS and Mathew for conducting the interview.

 <!--EndFragment-->